“Imperfections caused by dust can be fixed later with a bit of wet sanding.”

 The first thing you need to do, if you haven’t already, is try to make sure the board and air are completely free of dust, debris, fingerprints, and any other potential contaminants.
 This is easier said then done if you are glassing in the same room as you built the board.
 Fine wood dust will stay in the air for a very long time.
 If you have an air cleaner you can remove a lot of this dust by letting the cleaner circulate the air through the filter.
 If you do not have this luxury, I recommend that you wait 24hrs from when you sanded the board and cleaned the room before you start glassing.
-Imperfections caused by dust are not really that big of deal just realize you will not have a glass smooth finish without some wet sanding.
+Imperfections caused by dust are not a big deal, just realize you will not have a glass smooth finish without a bit of wet sanding.

 Wiping down the board with a clean rag and denatured alcohol will do a good job of prepping the board prior to your first coat or after any coats that you sand.
 Your goal is to do your glassing in a warm room with a consistent temperature free from bugs.
 If this is not possible raise the temperature of the room and let it cool as you glass.
 You should turn off forced air heating and close doors that will circulate dust.
 Decent lighting is also nice as you really want to be able to see any bristles, dry spots or areas of uneven coverage while you apply the resin.